-So, pull up a booth at the Cafe Tropical in Schitt’s Creek and think of this as a read through the oversized menu where you get to feast on all the astrology behind Schitt’s Creek being as great as it was.
+So, pull up a booth at the Cafe Tropical in Schitt’s Creek and think of this as a read through the oversized menu where you get to feast on all the astrology that is the interconnected web behind Schitt’s Creek.

 THIS WINE IS AWFUL.
 GET ME ANOTHER GLASS.

 Saturn & Pluto cast a long , heavy cloud over 2020

 Astrologers were watching 2020 approach.
 Astrologically, it was a year bookended by two significant stellar alignments that could not be more contradictory:

 Saturn – Pluto conjunction, January 12, 2020

 - January hosted the cyclical collision of celestial antagonists, Saturn and Pluto, which cast a shadow over the entire year.
 An ominous breakdown-to-break-through energy dominates when Saturn–Pluto cycles peak.